jieliu2000/anyi/docs/en/getting-started/quickstart.md

 Before starting, make sure you have:

 - [Anyi installed](installation.md)
+- Go 1.20 or higher
-- An API key for at least one LLM provider (we'll use OpenAI in this example)
+- An API key for cloud-based LLM providers (like OpenAI, Anthropic, etc.) if you plan to use them
+- Ollama installed locally if you want to use local models (no API key required)

+> **Note**: Anyi supports both cloud-based providers (which require API keys) and local providers like Ollama (which don't require API keys).
+This guide shows examples for both types.

 ## Your First Anyi Application